Skip to main content

 Regulatory Status of Common Therapeutic Peptides

 The legal landscape for prescribing personalized peptides requires a detailed understanding of each specific compound.
 A clinician must evaluate each peptide against the established federal criteria before considering it as part of a therapeutic protocol.
-The following table provides a summary of the of several peptides central to hormone optimization and regenerative medicine.
+The following table provides a summary of the regulatory status of several peptides central to hormone optimization and regenerative medicine.

 Peptide Regulatory Status Primary Rationale